FinTech-Bootcamp-Project-2/Housing_Market_Analysis/README.md

 # To-Dos

 ## 1. Mortagage rate
-### a.How does the rate changes in the future?
+### How does the rate changes in the future?
 Major factors affect Mortgage rate (Neural network)

 * Inflation rate
 * GDP growth